guru-shifu/make-me-oo/README.md

     }
 }
 ```
 He thought it'll be a good idea to convert this to Object Oriented Programming.
-So he wrote a new implementation in package `org.oop`, he got 2 classes -
+So he wrote a new implementation in package `com.thoughtworks.makemeoo.oop`, he got 2 classes -
-- `org.oop.DistanceAndDirectionCalculator`
+- `com.thoughtworks.makemeoo.oop.DistanceAndDirectionCalculator`
-- `org.oop.Point`
+- `com.thoughtworks.makemeoo.oop.Point`

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)